Enumerating Polytropes: Introduction

 \section{Introduction}

 Consider the tropical min-plus algebra $(\R, \oplus, \odot)$, where $a \oplus b = \min(a,b)$, $a\odot b = a+b$.
 A set $S \subset \R^n$ is tropically convex if $x,y \in S$ implies $a\odot x \oplus b \odot y \in S$ for all $a,b \in \R$.
 Such sets are closed under tropical scalar multiplication: if $x \in S$, then $a \odot x \in S$.
 Thus, one identifies tropically convex sets in $\R^n$ with their images in the tropical affine space $\mathbb{TP}^{n-1} = \R^n \backslash (1, \ldots, 1) \R$.
 The tropical convex hull of finitely many points in $\mathbb{TP}^{n-1}$ is a \emph{tropical polytope}.
-A tropical polytope is a \emph{polytrope} if it is also an ordinary convex set in $\mathbb{TP}^{n-1}$ \cite{JoswigK10}.
+A tropical polytope is a \emph{polytrope} if it is also an ordinary convex set in~$\mathbb{TP}^{n-1}$ \cite{JoswigK10}.

 Polytropes are important in tropical geometry and combinatorics.
-They are the alcoved polytopes of type A of Lam and Postnikov \cite{lampostnikov}.
 They have appeared in a variety of context, from hyperplane arrangements \cite{lampostnikov}, affine buildings \cite{affinebuilding}, to tropical eigenspaces, tropical modules \cite{butkovic, BCOQ}, and, semigroup of tropical matrices \cite{kambite}, to name a few.
+Their discovery and re-discovery in different contexts have granted them many names: they are the alcoved polytopes of type A of Lam and Postnikov \cite{lampostnikov}, the bounded $L$-convex sets of Murota \cite[\S 5]{murota2003discrete}, the image of Kleene stars in tropical linear algebra \cite{butkovic, BCOQ}.
 In particular, they are building blocks for tropical polytopes: any tropical polytope can be decomposed into a union of cells, each is a polytrope \cite{mikebernd}.
 Each cell has a \emph{type}, and together they define the type of tropical polytope.
 A $d$-dimensional polytrope has exactly one $d$-dimensional cell, namely, its (relative) interior.
 This is the \emph{basic cell}, and its type is the \emph{tropical type} of the polytrope \cite{JoswigK10}.
 We use the word `tropical' to distinguish from the ordinary combinatorial type defined by the face poset.
 As we shall show, tropical type refines ordinary type.